mblanchard23/brefcrawler/README.md

 # basketball-reference-crawler
-A few Python classes to scrape data from Basketball Reference Requires BeautifulSoup (pip install BeautifulSoup4)
+A few Python classes to scrape data from Basketball Reference Requires BeautifulSoup, requests and pandas
-& Python requests (pip install requests)

 ### Methods & Classes
 *player_page()*